mikkokam/AngularJS-ResponsiveCalendar/README.md

+# A fork from
 # ui-rCalendar directive

+## Changes in this fork
+* Removing dependencies for bootstrap
+* Using Angular Material
+* Heatmap: amount of events per day changes the color

+## NOTE: Work in progress

 A pure AngularJS responsive calendar directive
 If you want to only use it in Ionic framework, please check https://github.com/twinssbc/Ionic-Calendar for the Ionic specific version